nboy1/Admob-for-Flash-ANE-GMA21-GLM-/README.md

 #### 3.Get Banner Size

-Get Banner Height Size to adjust you game with the Banner Height Size, and to leave a specified place for banner ads to meet new google Admob requirements.
+Get Banner Height Size to adjust your game with the Banner Height Size, and to leave a specified place for banner ads to meet new google Admob requirements.

 use a var to store the banner Height size "it get auto size based on device dimension". like in this example: